 Most tax preparers have a high school diploma or GED and receive on-the-job training.
-However, some positions require experienced tax preparers with a bachelor's degree in accounting or a finance-related field.
+However, some positions require a bachelor's degree in accounting, business, or a finance-related field.

-|Degree Level||Completion of a tax preparation training course required, bachelor's degree preferred*|
+|Degree Level||Completion of a tax preparation training course required; bachelor's degree preferred|

-|Degree Field||Accounting, finance or business*|
+|Degree Field||Accounting, finance, or business|

-|Key Skills||Strong written and oral communication skills, professionalism*|
+|Key Skills||Strong written and oral communication skills, computer literate|

-Step 1: Complete a Formal Education
+Step 1: Formal Education

 - Take additional courses in communication.
 Since the tax-preparation field requires direct contact with clients, employers value candidates with excellent speaking and writing skills.